luismiguelcasadodiaz/inception/learnings/nginx_learnings.md

   <br>
     + It's vital that the path constructed by `$document_root$fastcgi_script_name` (e.g., /www/index.php) is the actual path to the PHP file **inside the PHP-FPM container**.
 If these paths don't align (e.g., Nginx thinks the root is /www but PHP-FPM expects files in /var/www/html), PHP-FPM will return a "No input file specified" error or similar.
     <br>
     + I commented `try_files`.
-That avoids nginx looks for *.php files it does not have, ensuring Nginx blindly passes the request and relies on PHP-FPM to find the file at /www/index.php.
+That avoids nginx looking for *.php files it does not have, ensuring Nginx blindly passes the request and relies on PHP-FPM to find the file at /www/index.php.
 <br>
 + 3.- Security and Correct Execution: This parameter **prevents** PHP-FPM from executing **arbitrary files** that it shouldn't.
-It explicitly tells it the script to run based on the request URI and the defined document root.
+It explicitly tells the script to run based on the request URI and the defined document root.

-### location blocks order matters
+### the order of the location blocks matters.
 The order of your location blocks for static files, PHP, and the general fallback